geraldaungst/exandria-campaign/25 NPCs/Wildemount/Lady Emer's Research Notes.md

 Longer searches will locate more items, as well as making them easier to find.
 For every 30 minutes spent searching, the party will locate 2 more items and the DC for every category is reduced by 2.

+Note: During [[Session 33 - What to Do with Lady Emer?]], players discovered ALL of these notes.

 ## Quick Reference Table

 | Item # | Title                                                  | DC to Locate (15 min search) | 30 min | 60 min | 90 min | 2 hr |